Pustalorc/Pustalorc.github.io/awesomebot/index.md

 I have learnt to more correctly utilize version control, branching, and merging with conflicts, but solving them with the rest of the team for a major agreement on what should be kept and what should be thrown away.

-Since it was all in a team project, I had to make sure that all commits I did were commited to the correct branch to not create conflicts.
+Since it was all in a team project, I had to make sure that all commits I did were committed to the correct branch to not create conflicts.

-In the end, the main challenge I have to overcome with version control is splitting my commits into smaller, more precise and specific commits.
+In the end, the main challenge I must overcome with version control is splitting my commits into smaller, more precise and specific commits.

-## Conclusion And Reflection
+## Conclusion and Reflection

 In conclusion, the project was not fully complete by the dead-line, however enough progress was made to call it a working prototype.

-Looking back at the project, I quickly assumed that it would be a really simple task to complete, and that we would not take too much time to make something decent.
+Looking back at the project, I quickly assumed that it would be a simple task to complete, and that we would not take too much time to make something decent.

-I feel like I have changed my attitude towards the project now, as I tried to challenge myself with the Youtube Feed, however I do not feel like it was a good choice, since I had to break my head multiple times over the simplest of issues that python would throw my way.
+I feel like I have changed my attitude towards the project now, as I tried to challenge myself with the YouTube Feed, however I do not feel like it was a good choice, since I had to break my head multiple times over the simplest of issues that python would throw my way.

 One of these simple issues was asynchronous methods...
 Python does not like running asynchronous methods without awaiting them, which personally, I feel defeats the purpose of having asynchronous methods in the first place.

-In the end, I learnt that even simple issues will have simple answers, but breaking yourself trying to figure it out will not help, and calling for help will benefit anyone who is stuck.
+In the end, I learnt that even simple issues will have simple answers; but breaking yourself trying to figure it out will not help and calling for help will benefit anyone who is stuck.